cs-education/sysbuild/README.md

 ### Project organization
 This is the main repository for the project.
 Other repositories which are part of the project are:

-* [cs-education/jor1k](https://github.com/cs-education/jor1k) - Powers the virtual machine
+* [cs-education/jor1k](https://github.com/cs-education/jor1k) - The virtual machine embedded into the browser

-* [cs-education/sysassets](https://github.com/cs-education/sysassets) - Pre-compiled assets used in the project, such as lessons, videos, man pages, and the jor1k filesystem
+* [cs-education/sysassets](https://github.com/cs-education/sysassets) - Pre-compiled assets used in the project, such as lecture videos, lessons, man pages, and the jor1k filesystem

 We use [GitHub Pages](https://help.github.com/articles/what-are-github-pages) for hosting the application.
 The repositories used for deployment are separate from this repository, to keep this repository small.
 You probably won't